You’ve probably noticed that Growing Marijuana Perfectly has published several articles about marijuana grow lights.

 Worse yet, you might not realize how bad they suck, because you haven’t run comparison tests like we have.
 Even the worst grow light produces enough light, especially in a small grow tent, so a grower can harvest at least a few grams of buds.

 It took us a long time to find that kind of grow lights company.
 Major manufacturers’ grow lights (such as Fluence) all have costly flaws that should have been corrected a long time ago, and their customer service and warranties are a bad joke.

 First, some essential grow light history…

 Incandescent, open arc, gaseous discharge, and fluorescent lamps were used until the 1930s, when they were joined by the first high-intensity discharge (HID) grow lamps, starting with mercury vapor lamps which were replaced by high pressure metal halide and sodium lamps in the 1950s and 1960s.

-HID Metal halide and high pressure sodium bulbs were designed mainly for street and building lighting, but horticultural scientists and illegal marijuana growers started using them for gardening in the late 1960s.
+HID Metal halide and high pressure sodium bulbs were designed mainly for street and building lighting, but marijuana growers started using them for gardening in the late 1960s.

 Although early LED grow lights and most current LED brands have inferior design features and components, cannabis growers appreciated that LED lights could be more reliable, produced less heat, and lasted longer than HID.

 By 2014, at least two dozen corporations were selling LED grow lights.
-We tested all of those brands, and until this year, we had yet to find a brand of grow lights made using original cannabis photobiology research and the most modern LED chips and other components.
+We researched those manufacturers: NONE of them use original cannabis photobiology research and the most modern LED chips and other components to make their lights.

-One reason for the lack of fantastic LED grow light brands is that only in the past decade have competent researchers focused on fully understanding how to make and use LED grow lights to stimulate specific desired responses in cannabis plants, such as faster growth, earlier flowering, exaggerated cannabinoid and terpenoid production, shorter internodes, and heavier harvests.
+One reason for the lack of fantastic LED grow light brands is that only in the past decade have competent researchers focused on fully understanding how to make and use LED grow lights to stimulate faster growth, earlier flowering, exaggerated cannabinoid and terpenoid production, shorter internodes, and heavier harvests.

 Problem is, there are only two statured professional researchers examining how to use LED grow lights for maximum benefit in marijuana grow ops.